openconfig/featureprofiles/feature/mtu/otg_tests/pmtu_handing/README.md

 Verify:
 * Ensure that ATE Port-1 receives ICMP type-3, code-4 for packet of every flow sent.
 * DUT pipeline counters report fragment packet discards.
+* Verify the amount of traffic forwarded and dropped to the control-plane and compare to the amount of packets sent.
+Default rate-limiting of fragment
+  traffic is permitted.
 * Verify low CPU (<20%) utilization on control plane.

 ### MTU-1.5.2 IPv6 Path MTU